tonymarklove/gitriol/readme.txt

 - Support other SCMs.
 (Esp.
 SVN and HG.)
 - Support other file transfer protocols: SSH, SFTP.
 - Provide scripting hooks at various stages.

+Getting Started
+---

+There are a couple of step you need to take when you first install Gitriol:

+1. Install Ruby
+--

+2. Install Gitriol
+--
+Which simply means cloning it, or unzipping it somewhere.

+3. Create Store Directory
+--
+Gitriol keeps track of versions by writing YAML files to a store directory.
+This directory can be created anywhere you like as long as Gitriol has write access.

+Finally you need to create the GITRIOL_REPO environment variable which points to the directory you have just created.
+(Make sure to include a trailing slash!)

+Creating a Project
+---

+1. Add gitriol.yml
+--
+Gitriol's project config file is called gitriol.yml and sits in the root directory of your project.

+See the config.txt file for full details about configuring gitriol.

+2. Initialize the project
+--
+Run "gitriol.rb init" to create the project and make the first deployment.

+3. Deploy
+--
+Each time you want to upload your changes run "gitriol.rb deploy".